lehang123/Info30005_Project/README.md

 	To view appointment history, click Appointment at the Navi bar or go to "https://team-vaccine.herokuapp.com/appointment" then click History button on the right hand side of the application bar.
 All the history 		appointment summary will be displayed in a table.

+    For testing:
+        we implentment testing for get appoinment history for patient id, how to run, go to server folder, and 'npm test'